Malekkos/Lock-and-Key/README.md

 TODO Today:

- ~~ Done for today

-TODO LATER:
+ ~~ Haven't yet decided what I'm going to do for the other games, but I can clone over some of the logic from the first one, maybe set up something random as a placeholder.

  ~~ in onClick function in home.js, theres a redudnant use of token.
 Should remove that.

+ ~~ Add another middleware that checks perm level, if it is at 4, then throw an error detailing why.
+This would be on the put endpoint.

+TODO LATER:

  ~~ Should add a loading overlay when stuff is running, aka when you register, it seems like nothing is happening while you wait for it to redirect you

- ~~ Add another middleware that checks perm level, if it is at 4, then throw an error detailing why.
-This would be on the put endpoint

  ~~ Need to have persistent state so Kevin can't be used to farm permissions, also don't want it to be going at all after completing it.
 I need to look into the React dev stuff, I remember there was a way to persist state across all levels without using something like a localStorage check, but I'm blanking on how to do it.
 I think its a sign of incompetence to rely on localStorage to do everything for me lol.